Pineapple Upside Down Cake Jars

-Impress your guests by giving them their own Pineapple Upside Down Cake Jar.
+Impress your guests when you serve these Pineapple Upside Down Cake Jars.
 They are the perfect size for a single serving and your guests will be surprised to find a second maraschino cherry hiding in the bottom of the jar.

 These Pineapple Upside Down Cake Jars will be the easiest dessert you ever made and they are absolutely adorable.

 Your guests will love having their own little jar of cake to dig into.
 They will be like kids when they get to the bottom of the jar and find a second maraschino cherry hiding there.

 There are only a few simple steps to making these easy cake jars.

 - Cut fresh pineapple into 1/2 inch chunks.

 - Melt some butter in a skillet.
 Add the pineapple and some brown sugar and cook until the pineapple is golden brown and slightly soft.

 - Divide the pineapple mixture and 9 maraschino cherries between nine 8-ounce mason jars.

 - Mix up a quick cake batter and layer it on top of the pineapple layer.

 - Bake until the cakes are a light golden brown on top and a toothpick comes out clean.